celevitz/touRnamentofchampions/README.md

 ### 5b.
 Randomizer

 -   `season`: Season number
 -   `episode`: Episode number
-- `round`: Stage of the tournament: Round 1, Round 2, Quarterfinals, Semifinals, Final
+-   `round`: Stage of the tournament: Play-in, Round of 32, Round of 16, Quarterfinals, Semifinals, Final
 -   `challenge`: Variable to help distinguish rounds within the same Coast & Round
+-   `coast`: Are they East or West Coast?
-- `coast`: The coast depends on how many chefs start the competition.
-If there are 16 chefs, then the coasts are: East, West.
-If there are 32 chefs, then the coasts are: East A, East B, West A, West B
+-   `region`: The region depends on how many chefs start the competition.
+If there are 16 chefs, then the region is left blank.
+If there are 32 chefs, then the regions are A or B.
 -   `randomizer1`: First wheel of randomizer
 -   `randomizer2`: Second wheel of randomizer
 -   `randomizer3`: Third wheel of randomizer
 -   `randomizer4`: Fourth wheel of randomizer
 -   `time`: Length of challenge.
 Unit is minutes
+-   `randomizer5`: Fifth wheel of randomizer

 ``` r
 randomizer